ResetXPDR/MSFS_AutoFPS/README.md

         - Halves maximum TLOD reduction in non‑cockpit camera states to account for larger transient FPS drops typical of these views.
         - A one‑off per‑profile migration prompt converts existing FPS Cap settings to the recommended Sensitivity + Fixed Target FPS mode while preserving equivalent tuning.
     - Target FPS graphics mode
-      - A separate Target FPS setting exists for each graphics mode (NFR, FG, LSFG, Man FG, FSR, VR) and each flight type (VFR, IFR, and four user profiles in Expert mode).
+      - A separate Target FPS setting exists for each graphics mode (NFR, FG, LSFG, Man FG, FSR, VR) and each flight type (VFR, IFR, and six user profiles in Expert mode).
       - On startup, the app defaults to the graphics mode last used.
       - Automatically switches to the detected graphics mode when loading into a flight session (except in Man FG).
       - Users can adjust Target FPS for non‑active graphics modes using the drop‑down list.